 Inspired by the Dabawallahs of Mumbai, wwoofing in Northern Michigan, and Ann Arbor's support for local food, Spoke N Spoon became an obvious alternative to unhealthy and wasteful lunching.

-Spoke N Spoon stands for sustainability, which is brought to life through all the materials and the processes used.
-All paper products are recycleable, the business cards are printed on seeded & plantable paper, the shirts are made from organic cotton and printed locally with water-based ink, the delivery bag was co-designed specifically for Spoke N Spoon with Matt Grandin and is made completely from reused material.
+Spoke N Spoon stands for sustainability, which is brought to life through all materials and the processes used.
+All packaging is compostable or recyclable, the business cards are printed on seeded & plantable paper, the shirts are made from organic cotton and printed locally with water-based ink, the delivery bag has been co-designed specifically for Spoke N Spoon with Matt Grandin and is made completely from reused material, and the list goes on.

-After creating the business plan, I began partnering with local restaurants, the local bike community, a local screen printing shop, fellow Ann Arbor designers, and a handful of local offices to begin experimenting.
-I piloted the delivery service using google surveys as an ordering vehicle, ordering local and sustainable packaging, hand-designing the packaging, packing & delivering the lunches by bike, and working with a number of local eateries.
-I wanted to see what it would take to really run this thing, and it took a lot!
+I picked up some business classes to help guide the structuring and marketing of the business.
+I did research, created personas and consumer journeys and began prototyping.
+I partnered with with local restaurants, the local bike community, a local screen printing shop, fellow Ann Arbor designers, and a handful of local offices to begin experimenting.
+I piloted the delivery service using google surveys as an ordering vehicle, ordering local and sustainable packaging, hand-designing the packaging, delivering the lunches by bike, developing the brand strategy, and executing the design.

 Thanks to all the awesome people and organizations for participating!